bgrueda/WES_LUAD/README.md

 **[figures](/figures)**.
 This directory contains all the figures that resulted from this analysis.

-**metadata**.
+**metadata(/metadata)**.
 In this you can find all the tables, figures that are not results but are related to this analysis.